 If all you’ve ever known is Acorn or Butternut squash, then you will flip your lid when you taste the likes of Gill’s Blue Hubbard.
 Think: starchy, dry, thick, flaky, floury, nutty, melting, fine textured – and big!
 It’s a smooth-rinded version of the classic Blue Hubbard, with True Hubbard and Gill’s Sweet Meat in its ancestry.
-I plan to include Gill’s Sweet Meat in the second edition of my book, The Compleat Squash, along with Gill’s Blue Hubbard, to make the book even more “compleat.”
+I plan to include Gill’s Sweet Meat in my upcoming book on squash, along with Gill’s Blue Hubbard, to make the book even more “compleat.”
 Sweet Meat is a family favorite of Mike Dunton’s, proprietor of Victory Seeds, and now it’s a favorite of mine.

 Genus and Species: Cucurbita maxima, Hubbard Group

 Size: 23” long by 11” wide

 Weight: 16 pounds

 Fiber: none evident